-We spoke to the registered manager and the deputy manager; we received feedback from 2 care staff and 2 relatives.
+We spoke to the registered manager, the deputy manager and the operations manager; we received feedback from 2 care staff and 2 relatives.
 We reviewed a range of records.
 This included 2 people's complete care records and medication records for 2 people.
-We looked at 2 staff files in relation to recruitment and staff supervision as well as staff feedback forms.
+We looked at 3 staff files in relation to recruitment and staff supervision as well as staff feedback forms.
 A variety of records relating to the management of the service, including policies and procedures were also reviewed.